Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Local Preliminaries

-Let $\Pi$ and $\pi$ be irreducible generic representations of $G_{n+1}$ and $G_n$, respectively such that $\Pi$ and $\pi$ are realized in the Whittaker models with respect to the same additive character.
-For $\Re(s)$ sufficiently large, we define the local zeta integral of $W\in \pi$ and $V\in \Pi$ by
+Let $\Pi$ and $\pi$ be irreducible generic representations of $G_{n+1}$ and $G_n$, respectively, realized in the Whittaker models with respect to the same additive character.
+For $\Re(s)$ sufficiently large, we define the local zeta integral of $V\in \Pi$ and $W\in \pi$ by

-If $\Pi$ and $\pi$ are unitary then the above is defined for $\Re(s)$ large enough.
+If $\Pi$ and $\pi$ are unitary then the above integral converges for $\Re(s)>1$.
 One can then meromorphically continue $\Psi$ to the whole complex plane.

 Let $\omega_\pi$ be the central character of $\pi$.
 We have the local functional equation